garden-io/garden/docs/reference/module-types/kubernetes.md

 [tasks](#tasks) > command

-The command/entrypoint used to run the task inside the container.
+The command/entrypoint used to run inside the container.

 | Type            | Required |
 | --------------- | -------- |